Accessible information standard

 Clearly, there is a related commercial aspect to this – if patients do not get adequate access to information and / or their communication needs met then they may choose to use another pharmacy.
 The information standard in some ways formalises what community pharmacies are already doing in terms of meeting patients’ accessible information / communication needs.

 PSNC is continuing to work with the other representative bodies for GPs, Optometrists and dentists together with representatives from Pharmacy Voice.
 Further consideration is being given to developing some “standard” guidance which is expected to be available in due course – though note that this does not detract from “no one size fits all” approach which NHS England has made clear is applicable.

-NHS England have announced plans for a post-implementation review during January to March 2017 which will look at:
+NHS England announced plans for a post-implementation review during January to March 2017 to look at:

 - how organisations have implemented the Standard;